EtheaDev/SVGShellExtensions/README.md

 5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).

 ## Release Notes ##

+22 Feb 2021
+- Added SVG Text Editor
+- Added new Settings dialog
+- Added Context-menu to open Editor and export to PNG
+- Added Direct2D Engine for Preview Panel

 09 Feb 2021
 - Added Setup asset